grfiv/ustreasuries/README.md

 ### Treasury Rate Data

-*ustreasuries* is an R-language package which downloads
+-   Real-Time downloads of

-    * daily Constant-Maturity Treasury (CMT) yields from 1962 to the most-recently completed business day.
+    -   daily Constant-Maturity Treasury (CMT) yields from 1962 to the most-recently completed business day
-    * daily prices for 400 Treasury securities from 2010 to the most-recently completed business day.
+    -   daily prices for 400 Treasury securities from 2010 to the most-recently completed business day

 ### Bond Analysis

-Several models such as Nelso Seigel and Svensson are provided
+Several models such as Nelson Seigel and Svensson are provided

 ### Derivative Analysis